m7medVision/lazycommit/README.md

 ## Features

-- Generates commit messages using AI (currently supports GitHub Copilot)
+- Generates commit messages using AI (supports OpenAI, OpenRouter, and GitHub Copilot)
 - Interactive prompts for accepting, editing, or canceling commit messages
 - Easy to extend with other AI providers
 - Built with Go for performance and portability